Port Noarlunga, South Australia: Township

 There is also a small main street (Gawler Street) that serves visitors and locals in this beach area.
 It has several cafes, a pub, a fish and chip shop, a surf shop and several other businesses providing services to the locals.
 The old "Institute" building, built in 1924, is now the community centre.

 Port Noarlunga Reef

 Port Noarlunga Reef is regarded as one of South Australia's best snorkeling sites and is popular with underwater photographers.
 It is a narrow reef about 400 m offshore and about 1.6 km long and was formed from a consolidated Pleistocene sand dune.
 The reef runs parallel to shore and has two sections, with the area separating them called The Gap.
-It is a popular scuba diving and snorkelling location, with more than 200 marine plant species and over 70 fish species.
+It is a popular scuba diving and snorkelling location, with 83 marine plant species and 132 ray-finned fish species identified.
 There is a self-guided diving trail which was established in 1994, which is marked with a series of 12 glass plaques.
 The plaques indicate aspects of the reef ecosystem relevant to their location.